Font Pairing Tool

 Frequently Asked Questions

 Generally, stick to 2-3 fonts maximum.
 One for headings, one for body text, and optionally one for special elements.
-Using too many fonts creates visual chaos and makes your design look unprofessional.
+Using too many fonts creates visual chaos.

 Yes!
 Using different weights and sizes from the same font family can create a cohesive, minimalist look.
 This is especially effective with versatile font families like Inter, Roboto, or Work Sans.

-Serif fonts have small decorative strokes (serifs) at the ends of letters, giving them a classic, traditional feel.
-Sans-serif fonts lack these strokes, creating a modern, clean appearance.
-Serif fonts are often used for headings and print, while sans-serif fonts are popular for body text on screens.
+Serif fonts have small decorative strokes at the ends of letters, giving them a classic feel.
+Sans-serif fonts lack these strokes, creating a modern appearance.
+Serif fonts are often used for headings, while sans-serif fonts are popular for body text on screens.

 Good font pairings have contrast (different enough to create hierarchy) but also harmony (similar enough to feel cohesive).
-Test your pairings with actual content, check readability at different sizes, and trust your instincts.
-If something feels off, it probably is.
+Test your pairings with actual content and check readability at different sizes.

-Web fonts (like Google Fonts) give you more design flexibility and brand consistency, but they add to page load time.
-System fonts load instantly but are limited to what's available on the user's device.
-For most projects, a balance works best: use web fonts for headings and system fonts for body text, or use web fonts but limit the number of weights you load.
+Web fonts give you more design flexibility but add to page load time.
+System fonts load instantly but are limited.
+A balance often works best: use web fonts for headings and limit the number of weights you load.

-Generally, no. Decorative and script fonts are designed for large sizes and short text (headings, logos, special elements).
+Generally, no. Decorative and script fonts are designed for large sizes and short text.
 They're difficult to read at small sizes and in long paragraphs.
 Always prioritize readability for body text.